 The prototype declaration of a class is as follows:

-In a class declaration, as many private, protected, published and public blocks as needed can be used: the various blocks can be repeated, and there is no special order in which they must appear.
+In a class declaration, as many visibility blocks as needed can be used: the various blocks can be repeated, and there is no special order in which they must appear.

 Methods are normal function or procedure declarations.
 As can be seen, the declaration of a class is almost identical to the declaration of an object.
 The real difference between objects and classes is in the way they are created (see further in this chapter).